dashio-connect/python-dashio/Documents/Documentation.md

 * *control_id : str.* An unique control identity string.
 The control identity string must be a unique string for each control per device.
 * *title : str, optional.* Title of the control, by default "A Menu"
+* *style : MenuStyle*.
+Can be MenuStyle.BASIC, MenuStyle.HIGHLIGHT.
 * *control_position : ControlPosition, optional.* The position of the control on a DeviceView, by default None.
 * *title_position : TitlePosition, optional.* Position of the title when displayed on the iotdashboard app, by default None.
 * *text : str, optional.* Menu text, by default "A Menu with Text".